 - A wooden plaque from Michaels (cut in half) – use a 5″ x 7″ plaque or one large enough to hold your pins

 - Assorted wood screws – 12

 - Spray paint – white or red (craft paint would also work)

 - Felt pads

 I used the following tools:

-First up: using the chop saw, I cut my wooden plaque in half and cut my rolling pins to size.
-I wanted the pins to be different heights, so I cut two at 6.5″ and two at 5″ tall.
+Using the chop saw, I cut my wooden plaque in half and cut my rolling pins to size.
+I wanted the pins to be different heights, so I cut two at 6.5″, and two at 5″ tall.

 Note: Before sawing the rolling pins, try to determine how the handles are connected.
 Some pins use wooden dowels and some use metal rods to connect the two ends.